If you're reading this on mobile, turn your device sideways for correct image notation.

 You can make the best world in gaming history, however, and it will still become tedious if the narrative and gameplay are sub-par.
 I've already explained the failings of the latter, but what I neglected to mention was how this game trips itself up so thoroughly in telling a story through gameplay...

 Now, this allows for full customization, sure, but the primary focus in an RPG, a Role-Playing Game, is the playing of a role, and if each character's role can be changed on a dime, then there are no consequences in the party choices you make, and no immersion in the unique capabilities of characters.
-You'd think that a team consisting of a ninja, a talking mutant dog, and a gun-slinging vampire would be a hella diverse posse, with each member possessing novel abilities that have varying impacts on different opponents, but really, they all feel the same.
+They become inconsistent characters.
+You'd think that a team consisting of a ninja, a talking mutant dog, and a gun-slinging vampire would be quite the diverse posse, with each member possessing novel abilities that have varying impacts on different opponents, but really, they all feel the same.

 As an Android port, it's as shoddy as you'd expect from Square Enix, given their previous failures to implement emulators even half as decent as the ones homebrew programmers churn out in their sleep.
 It doesn't even work on my phone for whatever reason, so I had to use somebody else's.
 For some users on the Play Store, it's crawling with crashes and graphical issues.
 Clearly there wasn't a lot of thought or QA put into it, but it's still playable if you're lucky, and if it just doesn't work at all for you, a refund option is available: the first I've ever seen for a mobile game...